rchytas/Python-Flask-App/readme.md

 		Flask-Restful

 How to use?
-1. Run using python app.py
+1. Run using "python app.py"

 2. Has following endpoints